 I made a domain-specific programming language for parsing formal grammars within Swift, hoping to provide a more hands-on way to learn about languages.

 I built tools for developers which would allow them to write tests and documentation for their software all in one place, and in the same languages which they use everyday.

-I designed and implemented CAD software for the web with the goal of making interaction with 3d objects easier.
+I implemented CAD software in Haskell with the goal of making interaction with 3d objects easier.

 I designed and built software to help authors generate fully typeset books from regular text documents.